pforret/blog.splashing/_topic/country/liechtenstein.md

 ---
 # Liechtenstein

-Liechtenstein, officially the Principality of Liechtenstein, is a German-speaking microstate  located in the Alps between Austria and Switzerland.
-It is the sixth smallest nation worldwide.
+Liechtenstein, officially the Principality of Liechtenstein, is a landlocked German-speaking  microstate located in the Alps between Austria and Switzerland.
+It is the sixth smallest country in the world.
 Liechtenstein is a semi-constitutional monarchy headed by the prince of Liechtenstein.
+Liechtenstein is bordered by Switzerland to the west and south and Austria to the east and north.

 ## Unsplash photos